DMSC-Instrument-Data/ansible-nicos/README.md

 This is for setting up a NICOS server machine (i.e. an instrument machine).

 ### Installing locally
-The anisble script will install on localhost by default.
+The ansible script will install on localhost by default.

 To install run: